ogoudey/UnityGenPlayground/README.md

 **Notes**: Still getting the orientation of bulky objects wrong.

 ## Installation
-Put contents of this repo in a Unity project folder.
+First clone this repo to a new folder.
+Then, in Unity Hub, make a new project in the `AcroGen/Resources/Asset Projects/` folder called `Acrophobia`.
+Then move `asset catalog.json` into that project folder.

 Then do (Linux):
 ```